 enses.
-Put in present perfect passive or present progressive passive verbs. • 'Is the Army Museum still in Green Street?'
-'No, ithas been closed 1 Don't look now, but I think we 2 Hello, police?
+Put in present perfect passive or present progressive passive verbs. - 'Is the Army Museum still in Green Street?'
+'No, ithas been closed'(close) 1 Don't look now, but I think we (follow) 2 Hello, police?
 I'd like to report a theft.
-My handbag/(steal) 3 'Why did you take the bus?'
-'My car 4 I think someone's been in my room - some books (move) 5 'There's nobody here.'
-'No, all the students home.' (send) 6 'When 7 'Tomorrow morning.' ( interview ) A group of suspected terrorists / 8 Another group of suspected terrorists (not arrest, watch) 9 The hospital will be closed for two years, while it 10 James to join the local football team. ( ask )
+My handbag 3 'Why did you take the bus?'
+'My car' (repair) 4 I think someone's been in my room - some books (move) 5 'There's nobody here.'
+'No, all the students 6 'When' 'Tomorrow morning.' (interview) 7 A group of suspected terrorists by the police. (arrest) 8 Another group of suspected terrorists, but they (not arrest, watch) 9 The hospital will be closed for two years, while it (rebuild)

-G Grammar in a text.
+Grammar in a text.
 Put in simple present active or passive verbs.